IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

 - `cluster_network_attachments` - (Optional, List) The cluster network attachments for this virtual server instance.The cluster network attachments are ordered for consistent instance configuration.

   Nested schema for **cluster_network_attachments**:
 	- `name` - (Required, String) The name for this instance cluster network attachment.
-The name is unique across all network attachments for the instance.
+The name is unique across all network attachments for the instance. (`name` is a apply once attribute, changing it will not be detected by terraform)
   - `cluster_network_interface` - (Required, List) The cluster network interface for this instance cluster network attachment.

       Nested schema for **cluster_network_interface**: